atelier-ritz/CoilSystemPython/readme.md

 A Python3-based program for the coil system.
 Ported from C code.

 ## Features
-* Control the electromagnetic coils vias s826 PCI I/O board.
+* Control the electromagnetic coils via s826 PCI I/O board.
 * Realtime vision feedback from firewire/USB cameras.
 * Filtering and pre-processing of the images.
 * Object detection algorithm.